initKmix -- A Novel Initial Partition Generation Algorithm for Clustering Mixed Data using k-means-based Clustering: Experiments and Results

 For Vote dataset, the individual clustering results for $16$ categorical attributes as initial clusters in different runs are presented in Figure \ref{votefig}.
-We did not observe large differences in individual clustering results (the minimum clustering accuracy - $0.8709$, the maximum clustering accuracy - $0.8732$).
-The final clustering ($0.8732$) was equal to the maximum clustering accuracy.
-For Mushroom dataset, only $4$ attributes had $2$ values (same as the number of desired clusters), the results for these $4$ attributes are presented in Figure \ref{Mushroomfig}.
-There was a large variation in individual clustering results (the minimum clustering accuracy - $0.682$ , the maximum clustering accuracy - $0.893$).
+We did not observe large differences in individual clustering results (the minimum $AC$ - $0.8709$ and the maximum $AC$ - $0.8732$).
+The final $AC$ ($0.8732$) was equal to the maximum $AC$.
+For the Mushroom dataset, only four attributes had two values (same as the number of desired clusters).
+The results for these four attributes are presented in Figure \ref{Mushroomfig}.
+There was a large variation in individual clustering results (the minimum $AC$ - $0.682$ , the maximum $AC$ - $0.893$).
 The final clustering result ($0.894$) was slightly better than the best individual clustering ($0.893$).
-Figure \ref{Heartfig} has individual clustering results for {\it{Heart (Statlog)}} dataset (the minimum clustering accuracy - $0.795$, the maximum clustering accuracy - $0.807$), the final clustering accuracy was $0.817$ which was slightly better than the best individual accuracy (0.807).
-The individual clustering results for {\it{Australia credit}} dataset (for 6 numeric and 4 categorical) are presented in Figure \ref{Auscreditfig} (the minimum clustering accuracy - $0.554$ , the maximum clustering accuracy - $0.858$).
+Figure \ref{Heartfig} has individual clustering results for the {\it{Heart (Statlog)}} dataset (the minimum $AC$ - $0.795$, the maximum $AC$ - $0.807$), the final clustering accuracy was $0.817$, which was slightly better than the best individual accuracy (0.807).
+The individual clustering results for {\it{Australia credit}} dataset (for six numeric and four categorical) are presented in Figure \ref{Auscreditfig} (the minimum $AC$ - $0.554$ , the maximum $AC$ - $0.858$).
 There was a large variation in individual clustering results.
-The final clustering result ($0.858$) was equal to the best individual clustering result(0.858).
+The final clustering result ($0.858$) was equal to the best individual clustering result.

 The analysis suggests that individual clustering results for various datasets had small or large variations; however, the final clustering results were equal to or better than the best individual clustering results.
-This shows that combining clustering results is a good approach to obtain better initial clusters, which when fed to a KMCMD algorithm results in better clustering accuracy for the studied categorical and mixed datasets.
+This shows that combining clustering results is a good approach to obtain better initial clusters, and when feeding these to the KMCMD algorithm results in better clustering accuracy for the studied categorical and mixed datasets.